AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

         <strong>Data type: </strong>string </p>
     </td>
     <td width="1471" valign="top"><p><strong>Description:</strong><br />
-      Static launch parameters defined by the AU designer.
-The LMS is required to store this data and provide to the AU if    requested by the AU during runtime.<br />
+      Static launch parameters defined by the course designer.
+The LMS is required to store this data and provide it to the AU if    requested by the AU during runtime.<br />
       </p>
       <p><strong>Value space:</strong><br />
-        Values defined by AU designer</p>
+        Values are defined by the course designer.</p>
       <p><br />
         <strong>Sample value: </strong> TBD</p>
     </td>